by Sujith Silva

 after waiting for 17 long years and having made it to two finals in between.
 Thomians beat Isipathana College by 22-19 led by Niroshan Fernando who also made it to their 3rd successive finals at Royal Sports Complex after beating St. Anthony’s College led by Amila Weligampola by 36-26 in the semi-finals of the President’s Trophy.
 League Champions Royal College did not participate in the tournament.
 Prince of Wales College won the Premier Trophy by beating C.W.W.Kanangara MV by 33-17.

-2010 – St. Peter’s College and Royal College became joint Champions of President’s Trophy.
-In a bizarre chain of events, where the all top teams after a long while made themselves available for the tournament a winner was decided after two year wait.
-St. Peter’s College after being unbeaten and winning the League made it to semi-finals against Isipathana College.
-Due to a crowd invasion to the field, the game was suspended with 10 minutes to go for the halftime where St. Peter’s were leading 14-0.
+2010 – St. Peter’s College and Royal College became joint Champions of the President’s Trophy.
+In a bizarre chain of events, where all the top teams after a long while made themselves available for the tournament a winner was decided after a two-year wait.
+After being unbeaten and winning the League, St. Peter’s College made it to the semi-finals against Isipathana College.
+Due to a crowd invasion of the field, the game was suspended with 10 minutes to go for halftime where St. Peter’s led 14-0.
 A rematch was offered on a subsequent date but Isipathana College did not take the field and St. Peter’s College was awarded the match.
 Peterites advanced to the finals against Royal College at Royal Sports Complex who earlier beat Wesley College in their semi-finals.
-However at the last minute before the scheduled final was to commence, it was suspended by the organizers (SLSRA) due to a court order.
+However, at the last minute before the scheduled final was to commence, it was suspended by the organizers (SLSRA) due to a court order.
 The two teams, St. Peter’s College under Keith Gurusinghe’s captaincy and Royal College under Duminda Attygala’s captaincy in a sporting gesture still played a match albeit as a friendly encounter without disappointing the spectators in presence.
 In a closely contested game, St Peter’s College won the encounter by 29–27.
 After two years, the court case was dismissed and the trophy was offered back by the tournament organizers where the two schools decided to jointly share the Trophy.
-This was first Peterite unbeaten Triple Champion team.
-Meanwhile in the Premier Trophy, Lumbini College won it by beating Science College 18-17.
+This was the first Peterite unbeaten Triple Champion team.
+Meanwhile, in the Premier Trophy, Lumbini College won it by beating Science College 18-17.

 2011 – Trinity College under Murad Ramzeen fulfilled a long awaited (18 years) dream of winning a tournament as they defeated Dharmaraja College in the quarterfinals and St. Peter’s College in the semi-finals and then Isipathana College in the all-important finals by 21-10 to clinch their maiden President’s Trophy and 3rd knockout trophy, which they last won in 1993 under Nalin Muhandiramge.

-2013 – Wesley College savoured their best for the last encounter of the season and achieved their finest moment
+2013 – Wesley College savoured its best for the last encounter of the season and achieved its finest moment

 2014 – Isipathana College the only unbeaten XV of the season led by Shenal Deelaka went on to clinch their triple championship as they beat Royal College by 27-22 playing under Nishman Jayawardena.
 Earlier in quarterfinals, Isipathana beat Thurstan College (50-5) and beat Science College in the semi-final by 39-17.
 Royal too had a good outing when they defeated St. Joseph’s in the quarter-final and then beat their Bradby rivals Trinity College in the semi-final by a wafer-thin margin of 30-29.
 Isipathana College won the League and the 07’s and won all matches barring St. Peter’s game in the League which ended in a 25 all draw.
 This was Isipathana’s first unbeaten champion side since 1999.